 The master's degree in forensic accounting at Webster University offers graduate students a rigorous academic experience that provides the knowledge and skill to investigate financial fraud.
-Curriculum includes courses in criminal and civil investigation, legal procedure, forensic analytics, cyber forensics, substantive law, valuation, economic damages, internal auditing and risk management.
+Curriculum includes courses in criminal and civil investigation, legal procedure, forensic analytics, cyber forensics, substantive law, valuation, economic damages, internal auditing, and risk management.

 - According to an AICPA survey, 76% of forensic and 54% of valuation professionals expect their practices to grow in the next two to five years. – Journal of Accountancy, March 2015

-- Salary Ranges for Forensic Accountants in 2015: $ 71,500 - $ 111,500 and in 2016: $ 74,750 - $ 116,750 – Robert Half International 2016 Salary Guide
+- Salary Ranges for Forensic Accountants in St. Louis in 2018: $ 75,000 - $ 142,000. – Robert Half International 2016 Salary Guide

-Points of Distinction
+Points of distinction

 - Courses are taught by faculty who are experts in their field, including Certified Public Accountants (CPA) and Certified Fraud Examiners (CFE).
-Faculty are accountants and attorneys who have extensive and varied backgrounds in accounting, law, investigation, cyber forensics and valuation.
+Faculty are accountants and attorneys who have extensive and varied backgrounds in accounting, law, investigation, cyber forensics, and valuation

-- Graduates of this program are employed at accounting firms, private industry and governmental agencies such as the FBI, CIA and US Postal Service.
+- Graduates of this program are employed at accounting firms, private industry and governmental agencies such as the FBI, CIA, and US Postal Service

-- Designed as an evening program for working professionals, it is available full-time or part-time beginning in August or January.
+- Designed as an evening program for working professionals, it is available full-time or part-time beginning in August or January

 Forensic Accounting Academic Programs